 Ken acknowledging the difficulty of being a gay senior.
 “It’s kinda lonely living by yourself after 13 years.
 I’m still not fully adjusted yet.”

 Ken recently earned a seat on the board of the local League of Women Voters chapter and he continues to stay active in Emeryville politics and regional issues.
-Ken also drives for Lyft on the side to make ends meet now lives in the Park Avenue District.
+Ken also drives for UBER on the side to make ends meet now lives in the Park Avenue District.

 Ken seems comfortable with who he is today with nobody to please but himself.
 He’s participated with fellow gay politicians in pride parades and is a member of the East Bay Stonewall Democratic Club.
 “It took a long while to get to where we’re out today where we can be completely open about it.”